Our Amazing Student Made Products

-We source our olallieberry’s from an Alumni’s organic Family Farm in Aromas, CA. The olallieberry is unique to the Central Coast and is our signature jam that has been produced in our labs for over 40+yrs!
+We source our olallieberry’s from an Alumni’s organic Family Farm in Aromas, CA. The olallieberry is unique to the Central Coast and is our signature spreadable fruit that has been produced in our labs for over 40+yrs!
 Be sure to grab a few jars, it is enjoyed by ALL.

 A tart jam, that’s perfectly balanced to be used for desserts, or slathered on your toasted English muffin.
 Our raspberry jam was developed in 2013 by some of our own food science students.
 Raspberries are sourced from Clovis, Calif.

 Our blackberry jam is a yummy jam, with nice chunks of berries.
+Great on toast, muffins, or as an ingredient for desserts.
 This flavor was developed in 2016 by some of our own food science students.
 Blackberries are sourced from Clovis, Calif.

 Jam Production Pictures and Process: